1,2-Hexanediol

 Other

-• Substances and Mixtures which in contact with water, emit flammable gases: Not classified
+• Substances and Mixtures which in contact with water, emit flammable gases

 How to read the C2CC Hazard Summary Table